Loading figure…

 Sign in to cast a vote.

-Meeks has voted against measures that would restrict immigration and has supported legislation to provide pathways to legal status for undocumented immigrants, including those who came to the U.S. as children.
+Meeks supports expanding legal immigration and asylum pathways, having voted against measures that would restrict immigration and in favor of protections for undocumented immigrants, particularly those brought to the U.S. as children.

 Gregory Meeks has a pro-choice voting record, having voted against measures that would restrict access to abortion and supporting funding for abortion services.
 He has been rated 100% by NARAL, indicating strong support for reproductive rights.